Andrew-Koulogeorge/Andrew-Koulogeorge.github.io/_pages/about.md

 ### Other Stuff
-I did a stint in Investment Banking at [Moelis & Company](https://www.moelis.com) during my junior summer of undergrad.
+I started as an econ major and I did a stint in Investment Banking at [Moelis & Company](https://www.moelis.com) during my junior summer of undergrad.
 The people and culture at Moelis were fantastic but the work wasn't for me

 "Study fundamental topics that have a long shelf life" ~ [Yann LeCun](https://x.com/ylecun/status/1849116664568373384)